NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.2.Chapter/README.md

 ### *Rounding errors*

 Most
-oating-point numbers are only approximately correct.
+floating-point numbers are only approximately correct.
 Some numbers, like reasonably-sized integers, can be represented exactly.
-But repeating fractions, like 1=3, and irrational numbers, like pi, cannot.
+But repeating fractions, like 1/3, and irrational numbers, like pi, cannot.
 To represent these numbers, computers have to round off to the nearest foating-point number.